argeincharge/snap-a-steg/README.md

 - Real-time password strength feedback
 - Byte counter to alert how large of a message you can send
 - Randomly assigned unique encryption keys for enhanced security
 - Simple and intuitive GUI

+## Project Structure
+- `snap_a_steg.py`: Main application script with GUI and logic
+- `encode_decode.py`: Handles encryption and decryption functions
+- `ui_helpers.py`: Utility file to handle various UI functions
+- `README.md`: Project overview and instructions
+- `LICENSE`: License details

 ## Installation